If a disaster occurs, regular contact should be maintained with UT Police:

 - Forward cost estimates to UT Police.
 This information will be used in investigation and/or prosecution of the case.

-- If the vandalism was caused by a UT Health Science Center student, the Vice President for Academic Affairs, the Director of Student Services, and the Associate Dean for Students of the appropriate school will be notified.
+- If the vandalism was caused by a UT Health Science Center student, the Vice President for Academic, Faculty and Student Affairs, the Director of Student Services, and the Associate Dean for Students of the appropriate school will be notified.

 - Follow up with UT Police to determine when we can proceed with repairs and when the area can be opened up for use, if it was sealed.

 If a planned water shut down is to occur, Facilities Management will notify the Library Administration.
 Library staff will be notified and Access Services staff will post “Closed” signs at restrooms on all floors of the building.
-If the shut down is for more than 6 hours, the Executive Director of Libraries will determine whether the library should be closed.
+If the shut down is for more than 6 hours, the Senior Library Director will determine whether the library should be closed.
 The determination will be based upon the location of the nearest working restrooms.

 Back to Disaster Plan